DIY Hair: What Is Toner, and How Does It Work?

-The thing is, with ammonia toners, you have to be very careful.
+An ammonia-based toner is actually a demi-permanent hair color that contains ammonia.
+It will change the pigment makeup of your hair shafts.
+So be careful!!
 If you've just done a bunch of bleaching, your hair is already pretty fragile.
 If you can stand it, wait a few days.
 In those few days, I'd really try to stay away from shampooing.
 Shampoo will only serve to dry out your hair even more.

 Once your hair is done being mad at you, you'll be ready to apply toner.
-Wella calls for you to mix 1 part toner with 2 parts 20 volume developer.
+Wella, a well-known brand of toner, calls for you to mix 1 part toner with 2 parts 20 volume developer.
 The mixture is left in the hair for up to 30 minutes before rinsing.

 Some people skip that whole thing, and tone using purple shampoo.
 Yes, that's really what it's called.
 I use Generic Purple Shampoo, which you can pick up at a Sally's or online.
 It's got a really strong purple tone to it, so when it's left on your hair for 5-10 minutes it will neutralize brassiness.
 This is great because you can use it to maintain ashy tones every time you wash your hair!